-Launched in 2003, SAHF has twelve sophisticated not-for-profit members who acquire, preserve and are committed to long-term, sustainable ownership and continued affordability of multifamily rental properties for low-income families, seniors, and disabled individuals.
-Together, SAHF members own and operate housing in 49 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands—providing homes to more than 96,000 low-income households across the country.
+Launched in 2003, SAHF has eleven sophisticated not-for-profit members who acquire, preserve and are committed to long-term, sustainable ownership and continued affordability of multifamily rental properties for low-income families, seniors, and disabled individuals.
+Together, SAHF members own and operate housing in 49 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands—providing homes to over 115,000 low-income households across the country.

 SAHF's members promote their shared ownership objective, which embraces the notion that stable, affordable rental homes are critically important in people's lives.
 Through their projects, SAHF's members stay on top of policy and marketplace developments nationwide.
 They come face-to-face almost daily with barriers to preservation of affordable housing for the poor, which enables them to discern patterns.
 Seeing the patterns and having the expertise, SAHF works with its members to develop policy solutions that work.

 Stewards of Affordable Housing for the Future (SAHF)

 Washington, D.C.
 Monday February 1, 2016.
 Almost two years after the intial launch, SAHF is pleased to announce the release of EZ Retrofit 3.0!
 EZ Retrofit is a free, do-it-yourself, excel-based audit tool that addresses cost and complexoty concerns typically associated with third party audits.
 It was developed by SAHF in collaboration with ICF International and Bright Power, Inc. Click Here to read more.

 Enterprise Community Partners, Stewards of Affordable Housing for the Future (SAHF) and the Low Income Investment Fund applaud the imminent passage of the Surface Transportation Reauthorization and Reform Act of 2015.
 Click here to read the full statement.